 The overall score on the submission dataset for competition evaluation is 0.9860 on all 6 toxic categories.

 Regarding the next steps, I'd like to continue improving the model and will report on the result in the followings:

 - Improve the training dataset, including more features with higher n-gram models

 - Improve the prediction scores across the 6 categories, including 'toxic', 'severe toxic, 'obscene', 'threat', 'insult', and 'identity hate'.

 - Improve the prediction ability, in which the model can recognize the word context (sentiment analysis) so that it can evaluate the toxic content probability of sentences, not only by specific words.

 Thank you for reading.
-Any comments or questions, please send to [email protected].
+Any comments or questions, please send them to [email protected].